The following information is only as accurate as the last update (January 13, 2023)! However, it is a starting point.

 – “Lyme and Reason” – A series of segments on Lyme and Tick-borne diseases.
 Very informative.
 Unfortunately, they are not all in one place.
 Some are on YouTube, some are on the Fox5NY website.
 A couple are here on YouTube – https://youtu.be/40EWjpREeXY.
 Others worth a search.

 – Andrew Rankin, a journalist with The Chronicle Herald, has written several articles recently about Lyme, Tick-borne diseases and ticks.
 Worth checking out.
 Dr. Robert Strang, Nova Scotia’s Chief Medical Officer, has actually written a rebuttal to some of the “misinformation”.
 Further “Letters to the Editor” were written responding to Dr. Strang’s article.
 All worth a read.
+Unfortunately, a lot of the articles that were written about Lyme before The Chronicle Herald updated their equipment is no longer available on-line.

 – Fox5 NY has done a number of other excellent interviews on the issue of Lyme and Tick Borne Diseases – http://www.fox5ny.com/lyme-disease.
 Some of the “Lyme and Reason” segments are located here.